wazuh/wazuh-documentation/source/docker/container-usage.rst

 Mount custom Wazuh configuration files
 --------------------------------------

+To use you custom Wazuh configuration files in the Wazuh manager container you have to create a folder called ``/wazuh-config-mount`` inside the container and then restart the container by using ``docker-compose restart wazuh``.
+Place the files inside the folder before restarting the container.

-To mount custom Wazuh configuration files in the Wazuh manager container, mount them in the ``/wazuh-config-mount`` folder.
-For example, to mount a custom ``ossec.conf`` file, mount it in ``/wazuh-config-mount/etc/ossec.conf`` and the **entrypoint.sh** script will copy the file at the right place on boot while respecting the destination file permissions.
+The Wazuh docker container has a script called **entrypoint.sh** that copy the files at the right place on boot while respecting the destination file permissions.

 Here is an example of a ``/wazuh-config-mount`` folder used to mount some common custom configuration files: